BND Hamburger Icon

 5. Manage the money.
 Set up a business bank account to manage your finances and create a barrier between your personal and corporate assets.
 Corporate bank accounts also add a clear record of corporate activity for taxes and accounting purposes.

 6. Secure permits and licenses for state finalization.
 Depending on your type of business, you may be subject to different regulatory policies.
-For example, someone starting a restaurant will need food-handling permits, while an accountant may need a state license to offer services.
+For example, someone who’s starting a restaurant will need food-handling permits, while an accountant may need a state license to offer services.

 TipTip

-Secure a trademark for your business name to help separate your business from the crowd, while protecting you from businesses that may imitate your services.
+Secure a trademark for your business name to help separate your business from the crowd while protecting you from businesses that may imitate your services.
 Learn how to trademark your business name.

 7. Secure a patent.